-You should run unit and integration tests before implementing Auth0 on a live application or service.
+You should run unit and integration tests before deploying Auth0 on a live application or service.
 Performing tests against Auth0 APIs may lead to your account being rate limited, so we recommend creating mock Auth0 APIs during testing.
 Depending on your development environment, your test tools may also provide mock API functionality.
 There are also numerous API mocking tools available, such as MockServer or JSON Server, you can use to quickly create fake APIs for testing.
-You can also use Postman to set up a mock server.

 If you have an Enterprise subscription, you can request load testing against Auth0.

-The Logs section of the Auth0 Dashboard stores data on:
+The Monitoring > Logs section of the Dashboard stores data on:

 Actions taken in the Dashboard by administrators